Intern Orientation

 Group Therapy

-Interns co-facilitate a process-oriented therapy group or theme group during the fall and spring semesters.
-Interns have an opportunity to choose from several groups, such as general therapy, interpersonal process, and other groups focusing on such topics as trauma and addiction that may form each semester to meet the clinical needs of students.
+Interns co-facilitate a therapy group during the fall and/or spring semesters.
+Interns have an opportunity to choose from several groups, such as general therapy, interpersonal process, and other groups that are formed as clinically needed.

 Training: Supervision of Group Therapy

-Interns are paired with a senior staff psychologist to co-lead the group in the fall.
-During the spring semester, interns may co-lead a group with another intern or a senior staff member.
+Interns are paired with a senior staff psychologist to co-lead the group.
+During the spring semester, interns may co-lead a group with another intern or a senior staff member,if co-led with a senior staff member in the first semester.
 Interns may develop a group based upon their individual interests for the spring and/or summer semester(s).
 Interns receive supervision for each group they co-facilitate.

 Provision of Supervision